This page may contain affiliate links. Learn More.

 Learning how to plant corn in your garden is simple.
 As long as you provide the plants enough water and keep the pests at bay, you’ll have corn success!
+And check out this month by month garden planting guide for when to plant everything!

-How to plant corn in a small garden
+Plant corn in a small garden

 The first thing to consider when growing corn is where are you going to plant it?
 Corn needs a lot of space because it is wind-pollinated, so you cannot grow just a little bit of corn.
 Pollinators are not what carries pollen from one corn plant to the other in order for the kernels of corn to develop on the cob.
 The pollen is carried on the wind.